Mathematics AND physics courses

-- For physics courses, you'll use technologies including Molecular Beam Epitaxy (MBE), Atomic Force Microscopy (AFM) and Vibrating Sample Magnetometry (VSM).
+For physics courses, you'll use technologies including Molecular Beam Epitaxy (MBE), Atomic Force Microscopy (AFM) and Vibrating Sample Magnetometry (VSM).

 - Use LabVIEW software – the same software CERN (the European Organization for Nuclear Research) use to run the Large Hadron Collider particle accelerator.

-- You could do also do a paid placement year after your second year to get experience in industry or commerce.
+- You could do a paid placement year after your second year to get experience in industry or commerce.
 Companies where you could do your placement include Airbus, BAE Systems, Disney, QinetiQ, IBM, GlaxoSmithKline (GSK) and a number of major banks.

 Undergraduate Mathematics or Physics courses